justsendemail/wordpress-plugin/readme.txt

 = 1.0.1 =
 Adding support for Formidable WordPress plugin.
+Adding support for 'Last Order Date' and 'Product SKUs' for Woocommerce.

 = 1.0.0 =
 First release of the JustSend.Email WordPress plugin with support for these WordPress plugins: Amelia Bookings & Events, Forminator Forms, and WooCommerce.